In England and Wales, the maximum

-In England and Wales, the Animal Welfare Act 2006 (referred to as “the Act”) sets out how people should look after animals.
+In England and Wales the Animal Welfare Act 2006 sets out how people should look after animals.
 It places a duty of care on pet owners to provide for their animals’ basic needs, spells out the animal cruelty offences and sets out the penalties for breaching the law.

 The chart below shows the maximum custodial penalties provided for in law for animal cruelty in 100 jurisdictions around the world.
 These include:

-The penalties shown are for the most serious cases of animal cruelty, such as intentionally torturing an animal, causing it serious injury or death15.
+The penalties shown are for the most serious cases of animal cruelty, such as intentionally torturing an animal, causing it serious injury or death.

 Of the 100 jurisdictions studied:

-England and Wales’ position in this global picture is even more starkly presented in chart below which shows the maximum penalties in individual countries in Europe and the USA.
+England, Wales and Scotland’s position in this global picture is even more starkly presented in chart below which shows the maximum penalties in individual countries in Europe and the USA.

 England and Wales is amongst the most lenient of the 100 jurisdictions, having the lowest maximum custodial penalty for the most serious cases.
-Scotland is slightly stronger at 1 year, but still does not compare favourably with many other places.
+Scotland is slightly stronger at one year, but still does not compare favourably with most other places.

-Proportionality in sentencing is a key principle of British justice – the sentence must fit the crime.
-This is ensured in 2 ways:
+Proportionality in sentencing is a key principle of justice – the sentence must fit the crime.

-With your help we can get parliament to change the law and help countless animals across England and Wales
+With your help we can get the UK and Scottish Parliaments to change the law and help countless animals